Read This Before Buying a Car Online

 If you have gone through a dealer's Internet sales department, you may still have to visit them in person to sign the important documents, such as the bill of sale.
 Generally, the dealer will have the car waiting for pickup at this time.
 This is also when they will try to sell you an extended warranty and dealer add-ons to bump up your purchase price.
 Always read the fine print carefully, and reject any suspicious deals.

 You can use online services for other things, too - like shopping for auto insurance quotes.
 Independent agents often have the most competitive rates and best service because they're not attached to a single parent company.
-Independent agents can make your online auto insurance shopping simple.
+Independent insurance agents can make your online auto insurance shopping simple.